 I find it very hard to believe that I could have all my expenses paid for, earn money and raise funds for a disabled family member while on a tropical adventure; how is this possible?

 Not every competitor or team will be successful!
-This is an entrepreneur (business) competition that involves sports, recreation, professional skills, technical ability, actors and entrepreneurial skills to support a person with a disability.
+This is an entrepreneur (business) competition that involves sports, recreation, arts, professional skills, technical ability, actors and entrepreneurial skills to support a person with a disability.
 This is a formidable task, only the best will succeed.
 Some competitors and teams may earn nothing or be in debt and some could be paid the same as pro athletes, actors or successful entrepreneurs.

 A team could lose money on a coffee shop business and the broadcast revenue could be flat.
 In that case the expenses could be similar to going on a great vacation but with a lot of tax deductions.
 The business created locally for their superhero could break even or be profitable and broadcast revenue could be similar to average sitcoms, cooking or talk shows.
 This type of success could pay all the expenses and produce a profit for all 30 teams.